 Part 2: The Great British Robot

-The first thing to say is that many of the world’s leading robotics experts are British, and/or work at British universities.
-There are robotics labs at universities and colleges throughout the UK and talented innovators have created dozens of startups; the UK is far from a backwater in robotics terms.
+The first thing to say is that many of the world’s leading robotics experts are British, or work at universities in the UK.
+There are robotics labs at universities and colleges throughout the country and talented innovators have created dozens of startups; the UK is far from a backwater in robotics terms.

 So securing investment is clearly one part of the equation.
-But for this emerging economy to take root in the UK (as the British government hopes), then something else needs to happen too: the UK government needs to build an atmosphere of technology trust, something it is very bad at doing.
+But for this emerging economy to take root in the UK (as the British government hopes), then something else needs to happen: the government needs to build an atmosphere of technology trust, something it is very bad at doing.

-For example, Whitehall’s proposed surveillance programme has done little more than alienate the very providers on which the burden and cost of this policy will soon be dumped – not to mention alarm civil liberties campaigners and human rights groups.
-The long-term fudge that will arise from this will destabilise the UK’s digital economy and help break the internet apart into national fiefdoms.
-In that scenario, everyone loses.
+For example, Whitehall’s surveillance programme has done little more than alienate the very providers on which the burden and cost of the policy are being dumped – not to mention alarm civil liberties campaigners and human rights groups.
+The long-term fudge that will arise from this may destabilise the UK’s digital economy and help break the internet apart into national fiefdoms.

-But some real-world applications are no-brainers for the UK, not least of which is the climbdown from being a global power.
-It’s a little known fact that the UK will spend £2 billion every year for the next 100 years to clean up and process our nuclear waste – principally the waste caused by the Cold War arms race, rather than nuclear power.
+But some real-world applications are no-brainers.
+For example, it’s a little known fact that the UK will spend £2 billion every year for the next 100 years to clean up and process its nuclear waste – principally that caused by the Cold War arms race, rather than by nuclear power.

-So, nuclear waste disposal robots present an opportunity to save one UK industry alone up to £200 billion over a century, while drastically cutting the amount of hazardous waste it generates and removing vulnerable human beings from harm’s way.
+So, nuclear waste disposal robots present an opportunity to save one UK industry alone up to £200 billion over a century, while drastically cutting the amount of hazardous waste it generates and keeping vulnerable humans out of harm’s way.
 Japan faces similar problems, notably at the damaged Fukushima plant, which has so far generated 10.7 million one-ton bags of radioactive waste (see picture).

-Talented robotics experts such as Dr Rustam Stolkin of the Robotics department at the University of Birmingham and Professor Robin Grimes at Imperial College, London, are working in this very area, so you’d think that the UK government would be pouring money into robotics – if only to solve this problem.
+Talented robotics experts such as Dr Rustam Stolkin of the Robotics department at the University of Birmingham and Professor Robin Grimes at Imperial College, London, are working in this area, so you’d think that the UK government would be pouring money into robotics, if only to solve this problem.
 But is it?

-Together, robotics and autonomous/automated systems (RAS, trust the UK to invent a pointless acronym) form one of the ‘eight great technologies’ identified by Whitehall to propel the UK towards future prosperity.
+Together, robotics and autonomous/automated systems (RAS) form one of the ‘eight great technologies’ identified by Whitehall to propel the UK towards future prosperity.
 The government is investing £200-300 million in the sector by 2020, explained Professor Grimes, who is Chief Scientific Adviser to the Foreign and Commonwealth Office and Professor of Materials Physics at Imperial College.